databendlabs/databend-docs/docs/doc/15-sql-functions/30-datetime-functions/to-day-of-year.md

 title: TO_DAY_OF_YEAR
 ---

-Converts a date or date with time (timestamp/datetime) to a UInt16 number containing the number of the day of the year (1-366).
+Convert a date or date with time (timestamp/datetime) to a UInt16 number containing the number of the day of the year (1-366).

 ## Syntax